 After you cut the sweet and chilly peppers into tiny pieces, you can grind them in the food processor and make a mixture by adding in hard-boiled eggs that you have smashed with a fork.

 Add in the feta, kajmak( or another kind of cheese), oil, and whisk with an electric mixer.
 Add in the finely grated, finely cut, or pressed garlic, salt, sweet red paprika, and red hot chilly flakes.

 Urnebes salad goes with practically every dish, which tolerates chilly flavor.
 I prefer it even as an appetizer with smoked meat, cheese, cornbread, and rakija (fruit brandy).

 Find your Urnebes in perfect harmony and let me know, ok?
 Now enjoy!

 Read more about how to cook traditional food creatively in Belgrade.
-Belgrade Pot Community, located in the heart of the Savamala neighborhood, is designed to be multi/purpose space centered around food and aimed at foreigners looking to become familiar with local food.
+Belgrade Pot Community, located in the heart of the Savamala neighborhood, is designed to be multi/a purpose space centered around food and aimed at foreigners looking to become familiar with local food.